Police: Shooting suspect under guard, hurt trooper released

 Associated Press

+Officers from the Smithsburg Police Department arrived on the scene at Columbia Machine Inc. first and found an injured victim outside of the business.
+As deputies arrived, three additional victims, all of whom were deceased, were located inside the business, the Washington County sheriff’s office said.

+The suspect left the scene in a car and was quickly met by Maryland State Police.
+A Maryland state trooper injured in a shootout with the suspect was treated and released late Thursday, authorities said.

-The 25-year veteran of the Maryland State Police was shot when police said the fleeing suspect fired multiple rounds at troopers who tracked him down in western Maryland.
+The 25-year veteran of the Maryland State Police was shot when police said the suspect fired multiple rounds at troopers who tracked him down in western Maryland.
 At least one trooper returned fire, striking the suspect, state police said.

-The injured trooper and suspect were both taken to a hospital.
+A search warrant was executed at the suspect’s West Virginia residence, and additional firearms were located, the sheriff’s office said.

-Washington County Sheriff Doug Mullendore said three men were found dead at Columbia Machine Inc. in Smithsburg on Thursday afternoon and a fourth was critically injured.
-The victims and suspect were all employees at the facility, he said.
-The sheriff identified those killed in the shooting as Mark Alan Frey, 50; Charles Edward Minnick Jr., 31; and Joshua Robert Wallace, 30.
+Washington County Sheriff Doug Mullendore identified those killed in the shooting as Mark Alan Frey, 50, of Hagerstown, Maryland; Charles Edward Minnick Jr., 31, of Smithsburg, Maryland; and Joshua Robert Wallace, 30, of Hagerstown.

 Reached by telephone Friday, Nelson Michael, the father of Brandon Michael, 42, who was wounded in the machine shop shooting, said his son was still in the hospital, but he didn’t know more about his condition.